Master and Commander: Setting

-The novel opens on 18 April 1800 and covers the period until mid 1801, the action being portrayed within the historical setting of War of the Second Coalition, one phase in England's long and continuing war against the French following Nelson's victories in the Mediterranean, including the British victory at the 1798 Battle of the Nile.
+The novel opens on 18 April 1800 and covers the period until mid 1801, the action being portrayed within the historical setting of War of the Second Coalition, one phase in Britain’s long and continuing war against the French following Nelson's victories in the Mediterranean, including the British victory at the 1798 Battle of the Nile.
 Events in the novel also largely take place in the Mediterranean, with the French, British, and Spanish navies attempting to capture and disrupt the merchant shipping of their enemies.

 A significant subplot of the novel concerns the divided loyalties of two Irishmen, Dillon and Maturin, following their involvement in the unsuccessful Irish Rebellion of 1798.
-Ireland was then a country governed by Britain, and political dissent had been increasing for some time.
-Irish Protestants bemoaned the lack of an effective political voice and the fact that much of the best agricultural land was held by absentee English landlords, while the majority Catholic population was excluded from full participation in politics and the respectable professions.
-The United Irishmen had been formed in the late 18th century to tackle these grievances, leading ultimately to rebellion.
+Ireland was then under the domination of the Protestant Ascendancy, and political dissent in the country had been increasing for some time.
+Irish Protestants bemoaned the lack of an effective political voice and the fact that much of the best agricultural land was held by absentee landlords, while Irish Catholics, who formed the majority of the population, were excluded from political participation and respectable professions.
+The United Irishmen was formed in the late 18th century to tackle these grievances, leading ultimately to rebellion.
 In the rebellion's aftermath many disaffected Irishmen (such as Maturin in the novel) had left the island to seek their fortunes elsewhere.

 Plot

 The novel opens in April 1800.
 Jack Aubrey, a shipless lieutenant wasting away in the Royal Navy port of Mahon in Minorca, meets Stephen Maturin, a destitute Irish-Catalan physician and natural philosopher, at a concert at the Governor's Mansion.
 During the performance, Maturin elbows Aubrey who is beating the measure "half a beat ahead".
 The men, both at personal low points, treat the matter as one of honour; they exchange names and anticipate a duel.

-Later that evening, Aubrey learns that he has been promoted to the rank of commander and has been given command of the 14-gun HM Sloop Sophie.
+Later that evening, Aubrey learns that he has been promoted to the rank of commander and has been given command of the 14-gun sloop-of-war HMS Sophie.
 Meeting Maturin in the street the next day, Aubrey's joy overcomes his animosity and he invites Maturin to dine.
 The men discover a shared love of music, Aubrey playing the violin and Maturin the cello.
 On learning Maturin's profession, Aubrey asks him to join his ship.
 Although as a physician Maturin's expertise goes far beyond that normally expected of a naval surgeon, he agrees.

 Sophie is sent to accompany a small convoy of merchant ships in the Mediterranean.
 Aubrey takes the opportunity to get to know his sailors and work them into a fighting unit with the aid of his new first lieutenant, James Dillon, a wealthy and aristocratic Irishman.
 Dillon and Maturin recognize each other, having previously met (a fact they keep to themselves) as members of the United Irishmen, a society dedicated to Irish home rule and Catholic emancipation.
 Dillon suffers a crisis of conscience when ordered to intercept an American ship thought to be harbouring Irish rebels, and he works to help them avoid capture.